 Lambert and his army, led by John de la Pole, Earl of Lincoln, landed at Furness in Lancashire on 4th June 1487.
 They marched towards London.
 Meanwhile, Henry VII mustered his army and marched north.

 The two armies met at Stoke near Newark on 16th June.
-The battle lasted around three hours and although Lambert’s force had some early successes, they were no match for Henry’s army and were easily beaten.
+The battle lasted around three hours.
+Although Lambert’s force had some early successes, they were no match for Henry’s army and were easily beaten.
 Nearly half Lambert’s soldiers were killed.

 Harvard Reference for this page: